mauritssilvis/patterns/README.md

 It should be noted, however, that the singleton design pattern is also often criticized.
 For one thing, singletons break the single-responsibility principle.
-Next to the tasks they are given, they are responsible for their own creation and lifetime.
+Next to the application-related tasks they are given, they are responsible for their own creation.
 Secondly, global objects that persist in time are notoriously hard to test since they may cause (unit) tests to become dependent on each other.

-For the sake of completeness, I did include the singleton design pattern in this project.
+For the sake of completeness, I do include the singleton design pattern in this project.

 ## License